Anchorsify/Anchorsify.github.io/_pages/Mist.md

 ###### --( Frostbite )--
 This is a Status Effect, applied on hit.
 As someone is struck by Hyouton, their core body temperature begins to lower from the extreme cold, slowing their movements and actions.
 Frostbite inflicts an Immobilization penalty equal to its severity, and for each point of Frostbite someone has, they take 1% of their current Vitality in damage every 10 IC.
 If they have no Vitality remaining, the damage is calculated and done to their HP, instead.

-If someone is suffering from Ignite or Frostbite and is then inflicted with the other, they suffer a Burns X from the sudden extreme shift in temperature, and then both their Ignite and Frostbite statuses are reduced by X, which is the lower of the two effects.  (e.g., If you were at Frostbite 5 and were hit with an Ignite 2, your Frostbite would be reduced to 3 and you would receive a Burns 2)
+If someone is suffering from Ignite or Frostbite and is then inflicted with the other, they suffer a Burns X from the sudden extreme shift in temperature and immediately lose X% of their Current Vitality, where X is the lower of the two effects.
+This also occurrs if Frostbite is removed with Katon such as Ember-Burning Technique, which remove Immobility penalties, treating X as the Frostbite which was removed. (e.g., If you were at Frostbite 5 and were hit with an Ignite 2, your Frostbite would be reduced to 3 and you would receive a Burns 2)

 Frostbite from the same source (person) stacks fully with itself; if you suffer Frostbite from different people, only the highest severity applies for both penalties and damage taken.
-The maximum Frostbite you can afflict someone with is 2+CHA/30, and fades at a rate of 1 per 10 IC (the reduction happens after taking damage from it).
+The maximum Frostbite you can afflict someone with is 2 + CHA/30, and fades at a rate of 1 per 10 IC (the reduction happens after taking damage from it).

 #### -=[ Suitenhoufukyuu - Water Sky Convergence ]=-
 Often considered the mark of the Touu bloodline, even more so than their ability to use Hyouton.
 All members of the bloodline, even ones without ninja training, exhibit from a young age the ability to mentally control water.
 They can lift it off of the ground, cause it to float between their hands, and even freeze it with a thought (or, conversely, liquify ice).